PTA Legislative Issues

 Limited Permit Rules Regarding Graduating PTAs

 Limited permits may be issued to physical therapist assistants; the fee is $50.
 Limited permits for physical therapist assistants are valid for 6 months.
-An application for a limited permit (Form 5) must be filed with or after submitting an Application for Licensure (Online Form 1 and $103 fee).
+An online application for a limited permit (Form 5) must be filed with or after submitting an Application for Licensure (Online Form 1 and $103 fee).
 A limited permit cannot be issued until all required documents are received, including Form 2 from the college acknowledging that the student has completed all academic and clinical components of the program and is a student in good standing.
 Only upon documented approval of the limited permit (issuance of limited permit number by New York State), is the graduating PTA able to begin employment as a PTA.
 The limited permit issued is good for 6 months only.
 A PTA graduate may apply for and receive confirmation of a second limited permit which is also for 6 months only, but this second limited permit is only approved if the graduate has already taken and failed the National Physical Therapy Examination for PTAs or has already applied to take the NPTE.
 Therefore a graduating PTA student may only work for up to a total of one year on limited permits.
 The issuance of a second 6-month term limited permit is NOT automatic.
 Do not let first permit expire if planning to request a second limited permit.

 IMPORTANT NOTICE: Only Physical Therapist graduates have a 90 day exemption immediately following graduation, assuming they have abided by several rules.
 This exemption does NOT apply to physical therapist assistant graduates.